VirtoCommerce/vc-docs/platform/user-guide/docs/content/managing-pages.md

 To create new pages:

 * Use the upload feature (see image above).
-* Use Virto Commerce Page Builder to build pages from individual blocks by clicking **Design Page** in the blade below. <!-- ADD LINK TO PAGE BUILDER GUIDE -->
 * Use markdown or html by clicking **Html Page** in the blade below.

+    !!! note
+        If you have the Page Builder module installed, you can build pages from individual blocks by clicking **Design Page** in the blade below. <!-- ADD LINK TO PAGE BUILDER GUIDE -->

 ![designer or html](media/designer-or-html.png)